Rajhrad Abbey – A Literary Reliquary

 Prayer and Print

-Keeping in the spirit of the Rule of St. Benedict, which states that monks in monasteries should spend significant time reading and studying, a well stocked library has been part of the abbey from the very start.
-The monastery’s collection had grown to appreciable size by the time the first official librarian and archivist were appointed in 1709.
+In keeping with the spirit of the Rule of St. Benedict—which states that monks in monasteries should spend significant time reading and studying—a well-stocked library has been part of the abbey from the very beginning.
+The monastery’s collection had grown to an appreciable size by the time the first official librarian and archivist were appointed in 1709.

-The library grew steadily until the end of the 19th century, when the abbey was forced to sell some of the collection due to financial difficulties.
+The library continued to grow steadily until the end of the 19th century, when the abbey was forced to sell off parts of the collection due to financial difficulties.

-Upon the abolition of the monastery in 1950, the library and archives came under the care of the State Research Library, later to become the Moravian Library.
-In the early 1970s, due to structural problems in the building, the library had to be temporarily removed from the abbey premises.
+Upon the abolition of the monastery in 1950, the library and archives came under the care of the State Research Library, later known as the Moravian Library.
+In the early 1970s, structural problems in the building necessitated the temporary removal of the collection from the abbey premises.

 IMG_8140